biod/sambamba/README.md

 ## Homebrew install

-Users of Homebrew can also use the formula from `homebrew-bio`.
+Users of Homebrew can also use the formula from [homebrew-bio](https://github.com/brewsci/homebrew-bio).

+    brew install brewsci/bio/sambamba

+It should work for Linux and MacOS.

 <a name="help"></a>
 # Getting help